Marcell Jansen: Senior team

 Prior to the World Cup in South Africa, Jansen suffered an injury and manager Löw doubted that Jansen would make it to the Germany's squad.
 But in May 2010, Jansen was initially included in the provisional squad before being included for the final 23-man squad the following month.
 After appearing twice an unused substitute, with Holger Badstuber taking the left–back position, Jansen made his first World Cup appearance, coming on as a second-half substitute in a 1–0 win over Ghana.
 He then went on to make two more appearances as substitute in the matches against Argentina and Spain.
 He played in the starting line-up and scored in the 3–2 2010 World Cup third place win for Germany against Uruguay.

 Germany's first competitive game after the World Cup in early September 2010, a 1–0 win in a Euro 2012 qualifying match against Belgium, was his next international appearance.
 In October 2010, he was called up for the games in the qualifiers against Turkey and Kazakhstan, but had to cancel due to injury.
 As a result, Jansen had not been called by the national for almost three years, including missing out on the Germany squad for Euro 2012.
 He later expressed disappointment for not being called up for the national side.

 On 24 March 2013, Jansen again received an invitation for the Germany national team when he was re-nominated for the 2014 World Cup qualification match against Kazakhstan.
 On 26 March 2013, he appeared as a substitute in this game in stoppage time for Marco Reus.
 On 29 May 2013, Jansen made his first start in years and played the whole match when Germany won 4–2 against Ecuador.
 He played on 15 November 2013 in a friendly match at the San Siro in Milan against Italy, and four days later at 1–0 win in the friendly match at Wembley Stadium in London against England.

-On 5 March 2014, Jansen played in a friendly match in the Mercedes-Benz-Arena in Stuttgart against Chile in the starting XI; he was injured in the 28th minute and replaced by Marcel Schmelzer.
+On 5 March 2014, Jansen played in a friendly match in the Mercedes-Benz Arena in Stuttgart against Chile in the starting XI; he was injured in the 28th minute and replaced by Marcel Schmelzer.
 On 8 May 2014, Jansen was nominated for the preliminary 2014 World Cup squad, although had a long injury break.
 However, six days later, on 14 May 2014, he was cut from the World Cup squad.
+Germany would go on and win the World Cup with Benedikt Höwedes playing on his position.